munificent/craftinginterpreters/book/classes.md

 First, we evaluate the expression whose property is being accessed.
 In Lox, only instances of classes have properties.
-If the object is some other type like a number, trying to access a property on it is a runtime error.
+If the object is some other type like a number, invoking a getter on it is a runtime error.

-If the object *is* a LoxInstance, then we ask it to look up the property property.
+If the object is a LoxInstance, then we ask it to look up the property.
 Looks like it's time to give LoxInstance some actual state.
 A map will do fine:

 ^code lox-instance-fields (1 before, 2 after)

-Each key in the map is the name of a property name and the corresponding value is the property's value.
+Each key in the map is a property name and the corresponding value is the property's value.
 To look up a property on an instance:

 ^code lox-instance-get-property